haraonline/TheBuilderPattern/README.md

-_This is a simple example of how to use the Creational Design Pattern: Builder Pattern in C#_
+_This is a simple example of how to use the Creational Design Pattern, The Builder Pattern in C#_

 The Builder pattern is useful in situations where there is a need to create complex objects with many parts or components.
 It is particularly useful when the construction process involves multiple steps or stages, and when there are multiple possible variations of the final object.